About

 Some Parts of a Mark Can Carry More Weight Than Others

 Courts and the USPTO regularly give more or less emphasis to particular elements of a mark, as long as the final conclusion is based on the mark considered in its entirety.
-This is not a contradiction of the anti-dissection rule.
-It's a recognition that some parts of a mark do more of the source-identifying work than others.

 Disclaimed Words Still Count

-For example, in Shen Manufacturing Co. v.
-Ritz Hotel, Ltd. (2004), the Federal Circuit affirmed that it was proper for the TTAB to have considered the disclaimed words PARIS and HOTEL in determining that the marks RITZ PARIS RITZ HOTEL and RITZ were sufficiently different to avoid a likelihood of confusion finding.
+In Shen Manufacturing Co. v.
+Ritz Hotel, Ltd. (2004), the Federal Circuit affirmed that it was proper for the TTAB to have considered the disclaimed words PARIS and HOTEL in determining that RITZ PARIS RITZ HOTEL and RITZ were sufficiently different to avoid a likelihood of confusion finding.
+A disclaimed term may be given less weight, but it cannot be ignored entirely.

 In Word-and-Design Marks, the Words Usually Dominate

 When a mark combines text and a visual design element, the verbal portion is generally considered the more important source identifier.
 The reasoning is practical: people are more likely to ask for a product by name than to describe its logo.
-A customer who wants to reorder something they liked is going to say the name, not sketch the design on a napkin.

-There is an important caveat.
-As the Federal Circuit noted in In re Electrolyte Laboratories, Inc. (1991), there is no general rule as to whether letters or design will dominate in composite marks, and that dominance of one over the other is not automatically dispositive.
+There is an important qualification.
+As the Federal Circuit noted in In re Electrolyte Laboratories, Inc. (1991), there is no general rule as to whether letters or design will dominate in composite marks, and dominance of one over the other is not automatically dispositive.
 The words-dominate principle is a default, not an absolute.
 If the design element is particularly striking and the words are weak or descriptive, the analysis may go differently.

 When the Goods Are Nearly Identical, Less Similarity Is Needed